 Surprisingly, this pilot initiative has flown under the radar as I do not recall having read a single article published on the matter.
 I believe it merits exposure and should be made known to our large expat community as the savings on taxes are quite significant for the privileged few who are lucky enough to qualify.

 Right off the bat I should make it clear that the criteria to benefit from it is fairly restrictive and it is geared at high-earning individuals who plan to relocate to Spain for professional reasons.
 Which means that most expats will not qualify.
+It is popularly dubbed as Beckham's law.

 Without further ado I analyse succinctly what it consists on and how to benefit from it.
 I will structure it as a FAQ for ease of comprehension.